Table of Contents

 1. Buy Plenty of Stock In Advance

 When it comes to dropshipping, the best strategy is to keep plenty of stock on hand.
+Take supply chain risks into consideration and plan accordingly.
 This way, even if deliveries are delayed (and they probably will be) you’ll still have products available for your customers.
 Stock your winning products (or most popular sizes and colors) is the most cost-effective strategy.

 2. Explore and Expand Your Marketing Strategies

 With the iOS updates impacting Facebook ads largely, it’s important to explore new marketing channels and strategies, particularly during the holiday season.
 In a competitive market with increased consumer expectations, it’s vital that you’re able to connect with your customers in fun and engaging ways that meet their needs.
 Try influencer marketing and content marketing to broad your reach and communicate in a more engaging way.

 In a world where most people have come to expect instant gratification, one of the most effective ways to stand out is to offer superior customer service.
 Make sure that your customers know they’re valued and appreciated by giving them fast, personalized service even during this busy time of year.